 Don’t worry too much about the zoom level.
 Once when you embed the map, the zoom levels will reset.
 Additionally, your users will be able to adjust the zoom level themselves.

 When you’re pleased with everything, copy the iframe code provided, head back over to your WordPress site, and paste the code into the appropriate page or post.

 Preview the page to make sure everything’s shipshape, publish it, and job done.
 Yes, it really is that simple to embed Google Maps manually.

 WordPress Google Maps Integration – The Plugin Method

 The beauty of WordPress is that there’s a plugin for everything to make all our lives that little bit easier.
 The 19,000-strong database of user-contributed plugins always comes to the rescue when there’s any difficult function that needs tackling.

 If you need a map on several pages, or if you’re not good with code and would rather have a plugin take care of map creation and embedding for you, then it’s a good idea to go with a Google Maps plugin, which makes the whole process almost completely hands-off.

 My personal choice is MapPress.
-Having accumulated over 660,000 downloads so far, it seems like the vast majority of WordPress users agree with me.
+Having accumulated over 100,000 active installs so far, it seems like the vast majority of WordPress users agree with me.